microchip-pic-avr-examples/matlab-dspic33ck-curiosityboard-pwmexample-external-syncpci/README.md

 Also, a Timer1 module is configured to generate a pulse signal at 100Hz on output port pin RD6.
 Another port pin, RC13(RP61/PWM8L/PMA5/RC13), is configured as the PWM PCI8.
 The output pulse on port RD6 is applied to port RP61 by interconnecting them to produce an external synchronization signal to synchronize PG1 and PG2 generators.

 The start of the cycle (SOCS PGxCONH<3:0>) of PG1 and PG2 are set to 0b1111 (PWM PCI sync function) to start on the PCI sync output.
 The input of the PCI sync block is the external signal applied on port RC13.
 Also, the sync polarity is set to High to trigger it on a rising edge of the external signal.
+Refer the block diagram below for the configuration details.

   <p align="left" >